roshan3043/Weather-Forecast/README.md

 - **CSS:** Styling for the visual elements and responsiveness.
 - **JavaScript:** Dynamic content, API integration, and user interactions.
 - **OpenWeatherMap API:** Used to fetch real-time weather data for the specified location.

-## Deployment
-The project is deployed using GitHub Pages and can be accessed at [Weather Forecast Web App](https://roshan3043.github.io/Weather-Forecast/).

 ## How it Works
 1. **User Input:** Users can enter a city or country name in the search bar.